eaasglobal/docs/faq.md

 === What is the App?
 Our mobile app is for everyone who wants to monetize environmentally actions
 === Who is the App for?
-The eaas_app is for business and for casual users:
+The EAAS App is for business and for casual users:
 - for those who are looking for passive income and don not have any capital to put to work
 - want to benefit from staying at the cutting edge of the technologies as blockchain and Zero Knowledge proof
 - care about the future of our planet and would like to profit from the “green practices” they are already doing